antronerds/r2-training-courses/docs/Methylation_analysis.md

 [**Figure 3-2: The table option on the Heatmap webpage**](_static/images/Methylation/fig3-2a.png)

 Figure 3-3a1 is a categorized Heatmap by cell type.
-If you hoover over the small annotation boxes on the tissue annotation track the information box shows the specifications regarding the annotations/tracks such as tissue type and gender of each sample.
+If you hover over the small annotation boxes on the tissue annotation track the information box shows the specifications regarding the annotations/tracks such as tissue type and gender of each sample.
 For example, Sample "gsm1215434" came from bladder tissue of a male as shown in Figure 3-3a1.

 ![](_static/images/Methylation/fig3-3a1.png)